Last Updated on March 21, 2022

 Mirage Volcano Times

-The volcano show schedule has been reduced dramatically since July 2015 from every half hour to only three times a night.
+The volcano show schedule has been reduced dramatically since July 2015 from every half hour to only four times a night.

 The show lasts almost 5 minutes.
-If you see a flashing red light on top, this means the show has been cancelled (usually due to wind).
-While the Mirage Volcano times have been reduced in the last year, its still a spectacular site!
+If you see a flashing red light on top, this means the show has been canceled (usually due to wind).
+While the Mirage Volcano times have been reduced in the last year, it’s still a spectacular sight!